upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 == Restrictions ==

-* Currently the menu supports only a hierarchical depth of 1, which will be changed in the future.
+* Currently the top-menu supports only a hierarchical depth of 1 and the footer-menu is flat, which will be changed in the future.

 == Changelog ==